hash-crash/Grapher/README.md

 ## 2. Getting Started

+### 2.1 Accessing the Tool:

+An instance of the tool is hosted on [GitHub pages](https://hash-crash.github.io/Grapher/).

-* **Accessing the Tool:** The tool can be found on [Github](https://github.com/hash-crash/Grapher).
+The source code can also be found on [Github](https://github.com/hash-crash/Grapher).
 After cloning the repository, using the tool is as simple as opening the index.html file in the 'root' directory.
-Alternatively, the Live Server extension for VSCode can be used to speed up development (by default, it makes the tool accessible through [localhost](http://127.0.0.1:5500/index.html)) and it could be hosted on a server with minimal changes.
+Alternatively, the Live Server extension for VSCode can be used to speed up development (by default, it makes the tool accessible through [localhost](http://127.0.0.1:5500/index.html)).

+### 2.1 Requirements:
+* A mouse or touchpad
-* **Requirements:** A modern web browser (e.g., Chrome, Firefox, Safari, Edge).
+* A modern web browser (e.g., Chrome, Firefox, Safari, Edge).

 ## 3. Interface Overview